Home

 Get in Touch

-Still in stages of re(dis)covery from my own brush with death, I’m not publicly offering direct services at this time.
+Still in stages of discovery from my own brush with death, I’m not publicly offering direct services at this time.
 However, I am connected to a network of trusted practitioners and can provide resources.

 Please reach out if you are looking for support and don’t know where to begin.